schadenfred/proscrypt-koans/README.md

 Sometimes I like to see the output, sometimes I don't.
 You'll figure out what works best for you.

+Tell our web app to drop any current databases from the previous chapter:

+`$ docker-compose exec web bin/rails db:drop`

-Now let's tell our web app to create our test and development databases:
+Recreate our test and development databases in our database container:

-`$ docker-compose exec web bin/rails db:create`
+`$ docker-compose exec web bin/rails db:migrate`

 ...and now do you remember that Leonardio DiCaprio-Inception stuff I was writing about earlier?
 With the dreams and the tunneling inside dreams?
 Let's tunnel from your machine into a shell running on a machine inside your machine: